 Chapter 1: Visions of a parallel world.

-1952 – Discovery of the sarcophagus of Palenque and the mayan astronaut.
+1952 – Discovery of the sarcophagus of Palenque and the Mayan astronaut.
 Supernatural beings in religion.
 “It is only the wind, making the stars sway“.
 Japanese UFO history, and the phenomena linked to social revolution and population uprising.
 Beings that come from the sky, or from another contiguous dimension.
 Biblical cherubim, or the sadaim, daimonas.
 Paracelsus himself describes these creatures in detail.
 See https://en.wikipedia.org/wiki/Elemental (Oh, noteworthy: the statue of Undine rising from the waters.
 I just find it very attractive.
 Hot lady.)
-Reports of strange creatures observed through our history.
+Reports of strange creatures observed throughout our history.
 French villagers in 1954 saw two beings wearing what appeared to be diving suits and huge helmets, standing next to a huge machine/device that they quickly boarded, disappearing when the witnesses attempted to approach them.
 Beings with huge heads often appear in these reports.
 Human eyes, small stature, huge heads.
 And they sometimes paralyze the witnesses with a ray gun or another tool they use to point with.
 Witnesses which, by the way, are not necessarily unreliable.
 More often than not, they are respected individuals, not buffoons.
 Why are these images part of our development as a race?

 Chapter 2: The good people.

 Encounters with…space cakes?
-A man is given three wheat cakes by italian-looking creatures who disappear on a saucer-shaped object which was hovering on his yard.
+A man is given three wheat cakes by Italian-looking creatures who disappear on a saucer-shaped object which was hovering in his yard.
 Fairies in Ireland have also been giving people food.
 The Gentry, the fair people.
 UFO nests are magical circles?
 Scandinavian legends talk about elf-dans, the circles where the fairies dance.
 Sometimes, as in a particular ufo landing that took place in the US, the creatures ask for earth materials.
 A bag of fertilizer.
 Information about agricultural techniques.
 Just plain clean water.
 Or animals.
 “We are peaceful people.
 We only want your dog”.
-In Scotland, they are the sleagh maith, the good neighbours.
+In Scotland, they are the sleagh maith, the good neighbors.
 The Secret Commonwealth.